Doneux/Python-Kinematics/README.md

 kinematics.py - A user-ready, barebones version of the program.
 Run with python3.
 Choose equations from available selections, choose unknown to solve for, and enter knowns.

 vectors.py - Borrowed vector solver from my custom-written mathematics library (https://github.com/Doneux/Seth-s-Mathematics-Library) integrated into this calculator for ease of access.

+Setup tutorial:
+- Install source code, place in a directory.
+- If python is not installed, install python 3.
+- Run the included .bat file.